evgluk/risk_vnv/README.md

 data

-The data folder contains anonymized choice data from our subjects (not used stress data in the subfolder stress).
+The data folder contains anonymized choice data from our subjects.

 figs

-The figures folder contains high quality PDFs of the individual risk fits.
+The figures folder contains high-quality PDFs of the individual risk fits.
 Also, if you run the master scripts it will put figures in this folder.